dodufuwa/dodufuwa/README.md

 ## Hi there, I'm Debbie👋🏾

-- 🔭 I am a fourth-year undergrad at UC Davis studying Statistics & Linguistics
+- 🔭 I am an undergrad student at UC Davis studying Statistics & Linguistics
-- 🔍 Currently, I’m interested in data science, applications of NLP, computational linguistics, & forensic linguistics
+- 🔍 Currently, I’m interested in data science, NLP, computational language modeling, semantics & pragmatics, and language & the law!
-- 🌱 Skills that I'm working on include programming, machine learning, and data analysis using Python & R
+- 🌱 Skills I'm working on include programming, machine learning, and data analysis using Python & R
-- ⚡ Fun fact: I like to read, watch documentaries & films, and do art!